YottaDB/YDBDoc/ProgGuide/triggers.rst

 Trigger Definition Storage
 -----------------------------

-YottaDB stores trigger definitions as nodes of a global-like structure (^#t) within the same database as the nodes with which they're associated.
+YottaDB stores trigger definitions as nodes of a global-like structure (^#t).
+YottaDB stores these structures in each region where triggers are mapped.
 You can manage the trigger definitions with MUPIP TRIGGER and $ZTRIGGER() but you cannot directly access ^#t (except with DSE, which YottaDB recommends against under normal circumstances).

-The block size, key size, and record size for a database must be sufficient to hold its associated trigger definition.
-In addition, YottaDB stores cross-region name resolution information in the DEFAULT region, so the DEFAULT region in a global directory used to update triggers must have sufficient block size, key size, and record size to hold that trigger-related data.
+Database key and record size do not constrain the global like ^#t structure.
+YottaDB automatically sets the key size of ^#t nodes to 1019 bytes which allows YottaDB to store triggers more compactly in cases where regions have a small record size limit.
+YottaDB can automatically span ^#t nodes as needed to accommodate records that exceed block size.

 --------------------------------------------
 Trigger Invocation and Execution Semantics